new cotton project

 Project Participants

 Each of the 12 participants in this project has a unique role in defining a blueprint for circularity in textiles.
-Infinited Fiber Company will create its unique, cellulose-based textile fibres (cellulose carbamate fibers) out of post-consumer textile waste.
-Frankenhuis and Xamk will be working on the pre-processing and research for pre-treatment of textile waste.
-Manufacturers Inovafil, Tekstina and Kipas will use the regenerated fibres to produce yarns, woven fabrics and denim respectively.
-REvolve Waste, RISE and Aalto University, will collect and provide data, conduct research and analysis.
-Fashion for Good will lead on the communications to the industry.
-Design and manufacture of the fibers into clothing will be done by companies in the H&M group and adidas.
+Infinited Fiber Company created its unique, cellulose-based textile fibres (cellulose carbamate fibres) out of post-consumer textile waste.
+Frankenhuis and Xamk worked on the pre-processing and research for pre-treatment of textile waste.
+Manufacturers Inovafil, Tekstina and Kipas used the regenerated fibres to produce yarns, woven fabrics and denim respectively.
+REvolve Waste, RISE and Aalto University, collected and provide data, conducted research and analysis.
+Fashion for Good lead on the communications to the industry.
+Design and manufacture of the fibres into clothing was done by companies in the H&M group and adidas.

 Learn moreLatest News

-The three-year project will aim to demonstrate circularity across the entire supply chain.
+The project aims to demonstrate circularity across the entire supply chain.
 Updates of the project progress can be found here.